-If you were ever asked to pick an athlete whose performance is beyond comparison in his or her field, Bolt would certainly be among the contenders.
-The Jamaican sprinter’s website is dedicated to his athletic achievements and contains a lot of images.
+If you were ever asked to pick an athlete whose performance is beyond comparison in their field, Bolt would certainly be among the contenders.
+The Jamaican sprinter’s website is dedicated to his athletic achievements and contains many images.
 It boasts a full screen slider followed by a news stream, reporting his most recent sporting feats and his other adventures.

 Invisible Children is a great website albeit about a sad topic.
 The website is the front for an NGO that fights for the rights of children who have been entrenched in the LRA and abducted for the purpose of serving as child soldiers.